polytypic/Recalled/README.md

 ## The elevator speech

-Imagine that you have a program that reads some large set of input data and then makes some expensive computations based on that data to give you some output that you need.
-You continuously make small incremental changes to that input data and then you need to run the program again to compute the output that you need.
+Imagine that you have a program that reads some *large set of input data* and then makes some *expensive computations* based on that data to give you *some output* that you need.
+You continuously make *small incremental changes* to that input data and then you need to *run* and wait for the program *after each change* to compute the output that you need.

-It doesn't really matter what the input data is, what those expensive computations do or what the output is, but it matters that there are plenty of subcomputations, whose results do not change between each run of the program.
+It doesn't really matter what the input data is, what those expensive computations are or what the output is, but it matters that there are *plenty of subcomputations whose results do not change* between each run of the program.

-Recall is an EDSL that allows you to conveniently write programs that take advantage of those unchanged subcomputations to only incrementally compute the parts of the whole computation that need to computed due to the incremental changes in the input data.
+Recall is an EDSL that allows you to conveniently write programs that take advantage of those unchanged subcomputations to only *incrementally* compute the parts of the whole computation that need to computed due to the incremental changes in the input data.

+Instead of having a program whose run time is proportional to the whole input to output translation, the Recalled version of the program has *time complexity proportional to the changes*.

 ## Download